kubeflow/website/content/en/docs/aws/rds.md

 ### Deploy Amazon RDS MySQL in your environment

-Before deploying MySQL database using Amazon RDS, let's get configuration parameters that are needed such as VpcId, SubnetIds and SecurityGroupId
+Before deploying MySQL database using Amazon RDS, let's get configuration parameters that are needed such as VpcId, SubnetIds and SecurityGroupId.

 ```shell
 # Use these commands to find VpcId, SubnetId and SecurityGroupId if you deployed your EKS cluster using eksctl